Explore the medications listed in our database.

-Eye problems: There have been rare reports of retinal detachment and retinal vein occlusion (blockage of the vein draining the eye) in people taking trametinib.
+Eye problems: There have been rare reports of retinal detachment and retinal vein occlusion (blockage of the vein draining the eye) from people taking trametinib.
 If you notice any changes in your vision such as coloured dots, halos, or blurred vision, contact your doctor immediately.

-If you experience signs of decreased heart function, like a change in heartbeat or pulse, chest pain, difficulty breathing, unusual tiredness, or swelling in the legs, feet or hands, contact your doctor as soon as possible.
+If you experience signs of decreased heart function, like a change in heartbeat or pulse, chest pain, difficulty breathing, unusual tiredness, or swelling in the legs, feet, or hands, contact your doctor as soon as possible.

 High blood pressure: Trametinib may increase your blood pressure.
 Your doctor will monitor your blood pressure while you are taking this medication.

 Infection: As with other medications used to treat cancer, trametinib can cause a decrease in the number of white blood cells, the cells responsible for fighting infection in the body.
 Your doctor will have you go for regular blood work to monitor your white blood cells, however if you notice that you are getting infections more often, talk to your doctor as soon as possible.

 Lungs: This medication is known to cause serious lung and breathing problems.
 The resulting damage to the lungs can be fatal.
 If you experience any new or worsening cough or shortness of breath while using this medication, contact your doctor immediately.
 Your doctor may order a chest X-ray before you start using this medication to use as a baseline in case you develop breathing problems.